dkihe/ckst/README.md

   * Added the navigation bar to the NewEntry page.
 ## Technical Notes
  * App specifications
+    * To be able to use this application, you must have the most current version of Python 3 and Django installed.
+        * To install the most current version of python:
+              * brew install python
+        * To install Django simply:
+              * python -m pip install Django
  * How to install
+    * Download the zip file of the repository, and unzip it
+    * In the terminal cd to the downloaded repository
+    * Then type:
+        * For devices with Python 2 as default:
+              * python manage.py runserver
+        * For devices with Python 3 as default:
+              * python3 manage.py runserver
+    * Go to the URL provided
+    * Now you are able to use the application

 ## Developer Notes
  * We used the Django web application framework to develop Tutare.
 The biggest challenge was properly making use of Django's built in features.
 More than once, we designed and implemented aspects of our project, only later to discover that Django had built in functions we could used instead that would have saved us time and effort.
 Other challenges included authenticating users, formatting and designing each page to work with the application code, and displaying user data from the database.
 ## Links